EldadHellerman/8086-computer/8086 board/README.md

 ### IO
 - RGB LCD socket.
-- Character LCD connector.
 - 32 Push Buttons.
 They form a keyboard, with 'a'-'z', space, enter, backspace, CTRL, ALT, SHIFT.
-- 16 LEDs.
-- Two 7-segment displays.
-- Logic to latch data to LEDs and from buttons.
+- Logic to latch data from buttons.

 ### Co-Processor